-In addition, we hope to film a variety of other species that may be present in the area, including walrus, beluga, as well as the landscape and weather.
+In addition, we hope to film a variety of other species that may be present in the area, including walrus, beluga, as well as the spectacular landscapes of the area..
 We intend to focus our filming exclusively on animal behavior and the landscape.

 METHODS:

 The film crew will consist of a director, cameraman and a camera assistant.
-A location crew of two guides led by Aaron Emiktowt of Siku Tours will assist the film crew throughout the shoot.
-The entire team will reside and set up base camp in a hunting cabin on the Island owned by Aaron Emiktowt.
+A location crew of three guides led by Aaron Emiktowt of Siku Tours will assist the film crew throughout the shoot.
+The entire team will set up base camp and reside in a hunting cabin on the Island owned by Aaron Emiktowt.
 Two powers boats and two ATV’s owned by Aaron will be used to travel around the island.
-The filming setup of the trip will be almost entirely be boat based for 3 weeks at Coats Island and the surrounding area, with the crew then residing in the cabin overnight.
+The filming will take place almost entirely by boat for 3 weeks at Coats Island and the surrounding area, with the crew then returning to reside in the cabin each night.

 The 3-person film crew will arrive in Coral Harbour via plane on the 3rd of July, having quarantined in a southern isolation hub for 14 days prior.
 They will then immediately head to the harbor to load onto the filming vessels.
-The crew will then create form isolated ‘bubble’ for the duration of the shoot to minimize risks during the current pandemic.
+The crew will create an isolated ‘bubble’ for the duration of the shoot to minimize risks during the current pandemic.
 The vessels and cabin will be stocked to support the crew for the duration of the shoot.
-The crew will then sail to Coats Island where they will be based for the next 3 weeks, attempting to film animal behavior on the Island and the surrounding area.
-Filming will mostly be done from the boat using a long lens camera set up.
+The crew will then sail to Coats Island where they will be based for the next 3 weeks, attempting to film animal behavior around the Island..
+Filming will mostly be done from the boat using a long lens, gyrostablised camera system.
 This traditional setup means that the majority of filming can be done at a great distance from the cliff face we intend to shoot most of the film.
 When possible and suitable, a quiet, lightweight drone will be used to capture aerial perspectives of the animals.
-This drone use has been approved by the Canadian Wildlife Service and discussed with the migratory seabird researchers, who both agree this will be a suitable way to gain footage without disturbing the colony with human presence.
+This drone use has been approved by the Canadian Wildlife Service and discussed with the migratory seabird researchers, who both agree this will be a suitable way to gain footage without disturbing the bird colony and bears with human presence.

-The crew will then set sail back to Coral Harbour on the 25th of July to unload the filming vessel and fly back South.
+At the end of the filming period, the crew will set sail back to Coral Harbour on the 25th of July to unload the filming vessel and fly back to Ottawa.

 ACTIVITY SUSPENSION PLAN:

-We are aware of the disturbance rules surrounding migratory seabirds and have consulted the Canadian Wildlife Service regarding our shoot.
-We have discussed our filming methods with them and it is agreed that our plans for filming will not harm or disturb the seabird colony.
-In all cases when filming and in general proximity to wildlife, if our activity or presence is causing a disturbance, we will cease that activity and when necessary retreat to a safe distance.
+We are aware of the disturbance rules surrounding migratory seabirds and have consulted the Canadian Wildlife Service and the bird researchers of Coats Island regarding our shoot.
+We have discussed our filming methods with them and have taken advice from them on the method of filming to reduce any disturbance to the seabird colony and polar bears.
+In all cases when filming and in general proximity to wildlife, if our presence is causing a disturbance, we will immediately cease activities and, when necessary, retreat to a safe distance.
 We will remain at this distance with our activity suspended until it is agreed by all members of the crew that it is safe and suitable to continue.
 Our crew are experienced in working with wild animals and making these types of decisions, and will always have the animals’ welfare and their own safety at the forefront of any activity.
-Titan productions standard practice is to also create an additional internal animal welfare plan and risk assessment with details of typical animal behaviors and ways to minimize disturbance with all of our activities.
+In addition, Titan productions standard practice is to create an additional internal risk assessment with details of typical animal behaviors and ways to minimize disturbance to wildlife as well as mitigating safety risks for the crew.

 WILDLIFE DETERRENCE PLAN: